TheAlternativeZurich/HackingSessionSheet/010-basics.md

 In order for a user to run single commands and programs as root, we make use the command `sudo`.
 Example: `sudo echo "Hello World"`

 If the user who executes the command is in the sudoers group (grants permission to use `sudo`), the shell then asks the user for his password.
 Once it is entered, the command will run just as it normally would -- only that now, it is being ran by root instead of the user account.
 If you don't want to enter your password every time you need to use sudo, you can use the command `sudo su` to become root inside the current shell.
-This will allow you to run all commands with no confirmation needed (We strongly advise against doing this however!).
+This will allow you to run all commands with no confirmation needed (We strongly advise against doing this for now however!).
 Type `exit` if you want to return to the user account.

 Note that most commands that require you to use `sudo` usually have a good reason to do so, as they may have the potential to cause serious damage to your system.
 Upon first entering `sudo`, you will be met with the quote `With great power comes great responsibility.`.
 Take this to heart, as the majority of commands on Linux will not ask twice, even when you're about to do something foolish.